heathharrelson/blog/content/posts/raspberry-pi-cluster-kubeadm.md

 * [Kubernetes 1.18.3](https://github.com/kubernetes/kubernetes/releases/tag/v1.18.3)
 * [Weave Net 2.6.5](https://github.com/weaveworks/weave/releases/tag/latest_release)

 Using [Hypriot](https://blog.hypriot.com/downloads/) for the operating system saves installation time, because Docker is preinstalled.
 However, Hypriot is currently built for 32-bit armv7 architecture.
-The Raspberry Pi 3 and 4 can run 64-bit binaries, and plenty of the Docker containers available only built for arm64.
-If that matters to you, you might want to choose something different.
+The Raspberry Pi 3 and 4 can run 64-bit binaries, and plenty of the Docker containers available are only built for arm64.
+If that matters to you, you might want to choose a different OS.

+### Networking

+The Ethernet interfaces are used for cluster networking and have static IP addresses in the 10.1.1.0/24 range.
+WiFi interfaces are used for internet access and are configured using DHCP.

 ## Setup